-Josh Taylor is without a doubt one of the most talented boxers to come out of Scotland and the UK in last 10 years and by unifying two world title belts so far along with earning the Ring Magazine belt he is now widely consider pound for pound one of the best in the world currently.
+Josh Taylor is without a doubt one of the most talented boxers to come out of Scotland and the UK in the last 10 years.
+Especially after becoming undisputed champion in just 18 fights at light-welterweight.
+He is now widely considered pound for pound one of the best in the world currently.

-Having seen Josh Taylor fight myself, you can tell he is special fighter and for that reason in this boxing style analysis blog, I will be looking at his background accomplishments, what makes him so effective in the ring.
+Having seen Josh Taylor fight myself a couple of times now, you can tell he is a special fighter.
+And that’s why it gives me great pleasure to share with you my thoughts on his boxing style.
+I will be looking at his background accomplishments, what makes him so effective in the ring.

 Who Is Josh Taylor?